Ayurvedic Consultations, Workshops, Massage Treatments, Aromatherapy, Hatha Yoga Classes, Dr Hauschka Treatments And Cosmetics.

 Many people are fortunate enough to have found deep, abiding love with a compatible, faithful partner.
 Year after year, decade after decade, they continue to discover infinite beauty in each other's eyes.
 Age never dims that beauty.

 Sometimes in the course of life, we meet older people, who do not seem old at all, but whose minds, bodies, and spirits are alive with energy and well-being.
 Their hair, skin and eyes shine and their spirits are buoyant.
 They seem forever young at heart—and youthful in appearance as well.
 You may have even met along the way a few people who had physical or mental challenges, but who radiated such a refreshing outlook that they appeared quite attractive and beautiful.
-And none of us can deny the exceptional beauty radiated by someone who
+And none of us can deny the exceptional beauty radiated by someone who attained spiritual heights, whose life is an example of unconditional love, humility and truth.
+No matter their age, such people are extraordinarily attractive.

 When we think about the beautiful people we have known, both young and old, we recognise that beauty has many forms of expression.
 Kindness and understanding, a positive attitude, a healthy appearance, graceful movements, serene wisdom and a strong, loving spirit—all are aspects of beauty in the broadest sense.